By Deborah Goonan, Independent American Communities

 Legislation expressly prohibiting insider trading or similar conflicts of interest is essential to preventing this kind of incestuous, self-serving behavior.

-Florida recently addressed this matter in its new “condo crime law.” (emphasis added)
+Florida recently addressed this matter, in part, in its new “condo crime law.” (emphasis added)

 718.3025 Agreements for operation, maintenance, or management of condominiums; specific requirements.— (5) A party contracting to provide maintenance or management services to an association managing a residential condominium after transfer of control of the association, as provided in s.
 718.301, which is not a timeshare condominium association, or an officer or board member of such party, may not purchase a unit at a foreclosure sale resulting from the association’s foreclosure of association lien for unpaid assessments or take a deed in lieu of foreclosure.

-Require minimum bid at action, for example, set at 80% of current appraised value
+Require minimum bid at auction, for example, set at 80% of current appraised value

 Closely related to prohibiting insider HOA foreclosure deals, legislation must ensure that homes are not sold for mere pennies on the dollar, depressing home values in the entire community, and putting the homeowner at a distinctly unfair economic advantage.